Kuba Belt

 Introduction

+The 23 pendants hanging from this belt create a lively collection of patterns and materials.
 Now imagine the belt around the waist of a king in full regalia, pendants swaying and clinking with his every step.
 For the Kuba people of central Africa, each shape and pattern proclaimed a message about the power of the Kuba king.

 The Kuba (KOO-bah) kingdom, located in today’s Democratic Republic of Congo, was a place of great wealth in the late 1800s.
 Under the king, the nobility competed for rank and status.
 Richly ornamented clothing allowed them to show off their position, power, and wealth.
 Styles from that time are still worn on ceremonial occasions today.

 A belt like this was just one part of the royal regalia.
-A king’s complete outfit-including skirts, belts, hats, collars, necklaces, bracelets, armbands, anklets, and other ornaments could weigh up to 185 pounds.
+A king’s complete outfit—including skirts, belts, hats, collars, necklaces, bracelets, armbands, anklets, and other ornaments—could weigh up to 185 pounds.
 He needed the help of assistants just to move.
 The heavy costume, with its precious shells and beads, symbolized the ruler’s privilege as king and also the burden of his responsibilities.

-Kuba Nyim (King) Kot a Mbweeky III in state dress with royal drum in Mushenge, Zaire (now Democratic Republic of Congo).
+Left: The Kuba kingdom of central Africa is now part of the Democratic Republic of Congo.
+Center: Kuba Nyim (King) Kot a Mbweeky III in state dress with royal drum in Mushenge, Zaire (now Democratic Republic of Congo).
 (Photograph by Eliot Elisofon, 1971.
 Image no. EEPA 2139.
 Eliot Elisofon Photographic Archives, National Museum of African Art, Smithsonian Institution.)
+Right: The ram’s head and double gong are both royal symbols.

 Glass beads and cowrie shells were the most precious materials in traditional Kuba decoration.
 Their rarity made them valuable.
 Glass beads came from Europe through trade.
-Cowries the shiny shells of small warm-water mollusks came from Africa’s distant coastal waters.
+Cowries are the shiny shells of small warm-water mollusks that came from Africa’s distant coastal waters.
 Throughout Africa, cowries were used as money.

 The dramatic colors of glass beads never faded, and beads could be stitched into any number of patterns.
 The shiny white cowrie shells could be attached in different ways that added to the design.
 They might be threaded through their slits, so that the slits made a pattern of lines.
 Attached through holes drilled in their rounded backs, they formed little circles.
 And dangling from the bottom of a pendant, they became a fringe.